 Traditionally the aviation industry is not renowned as a leader in environmental sustainability.
 However, in October 2016 the industry trade body, The International Civil Aviation Organisation (ICAO), agreed to look at their members’ environmental impact and address climate change by cutting their carbon emissions.
 The agreement relies heavily on offsetting the emissions generated by an aircraft through projects that absorb carbon such as forestry projects.
 The downside to the agreement is that it will only come into effect in 2020 and will be voluntary.
 So what can you do to minimise the impact of your flights on the environment in the meantime?
 We recommend voluntarily offsetting your travel emissions.

-Here are five good reasons to offset your annual personal and business travel by purchasing forest-based carbon offsets.
+Here are five good reasons to balance your flight emissions

 The focus of attention throughout the meetings, sessions and debates was the international aviation industry, and the challenge is has to manage its carbon impacts.
 The industry knows very well the impact it is having, and during the meetings we heard how companies are taking measures to reduce emissions through the use of new engines, the implementation of better booking systems and the use of streamlined flight scheduling.